DenysonJ/filesDuplicateFinder/README-en.md

 The project is still under development and the next updates will focus on the following tasks:

 - [X] Create tests for the main functions
-- [ ] Create flexibility for soft comparison on videos
+- [X] Create flexibility for soft comparison on videos
-- [ ] Create log system
+- [ ] Create log system -> In development
-- [ ] Improve performance
+- [ ] Improve performance -> In development
 - [ ] Improve use test case coverage
 - [ ] Create a GUI
 - [ ] Create a installer